0cjs/8bitdev/src/pmon/pmon.md

-The `:` command starts deposit of data into memory.† Unlike the other commands, this command starts execution with space entered while input of a new parameter character is pending.
-(I.e., `: ` or `:s1234  ` will start accepting data for deposit, `:s123 ` will wait for another parameter character or space.
-The only parameters are those to set the start address:
-SP `a0000`, `n`, `p`.
+The `:` command starts deposit of data into memory.† Unlike the other commands, this command starts execution with space entered while input of a new paramchar is pending.
+(I.e., `: ` or `:s1234  ` will start accepting data for deposit, `:s123 ` will wait for another paramchar or space.
+The only parameters are those to set the start address: Sparams `a0000`, `n`, `p`.

 When deposit starts, the cursor is returned to the start of the line, the current address and the following 8 bytes of data are printed, and the